Nikhil Bohra: 2023

 Bohra then made the jump up to the 2023 Formula Regional European Championship with Trident.
 He finished on the podium in the first round in Imola.

 2024

 Bohra returned to the 2024 Formula Regional Middle East Championship with MP Motorsport.

 That year, Bohra contested the Formula Regional European Championship with MP Motorsport.

+Touring cars

+2025

+Bohra pivoted to touring cars, competing in the 2025 season of the revived Malaysian Touring Car Championship.

 Personal life

-Although born in New York City, Bohra spent his early years in Bangalore, India before relocating to Singapore.
+Although born in New York City, Bohra spent his early years in Bengaluru, India before relocating to Singapore.
 He represented Singapore in motorsport until 2023.
+Bohra is currently pursuing a mathematics and economics degree at Columbia University.